 Welcome to Philosophy at Reigate College!

 Many of you won’t have studied Philosophy as a separate subject before, so we’re really keen you have a good understanding of what the course is about before you start.
 These tasks have been designed with that in mind and are for you to complete independently at home over the coming months.
-There’ll be the chance to discuss what you’ve learnt when you start at College in September.
+There will be the chance to discuss what you’ve learnt when you start at College in September.

 Please note, some Course Leaders (for example for Music) may release their tasks earlier, as they may form part of the College’s audition process.
 If this applies to you, you’ll be notified separately.